 - (a) The authority to negotiate and enter into contracts, in the name of the United States, is given to the Administrator by the Bonneville Project Act.
 The Administrator has delegated the authority to purchase goods and services to the Head of the Contracting Activity (HCA), with the power of re-delegation.
-Appointment of individuals to act as Contracting Officers is accomplished by re-delegation of authority by the HCA to individuals as prescribed in Bonneville Policy. - (b) A CO is an individual authorized to contractually bind Bonneville as evidenced by a certificate of appointment issued by the Head of the Contracting Activity (HCA).
-This Warrant has a requirement for an active BPAC-C and/or FAC-C at the appropriate level (see Appendix 2A).
-The above requirement for an active contracting certification makes the Warrant self-canceling should the underlying BPAC-C and/or FAC-C expire. - (c) The HCA will review the purchasing manager's request for appointment as a Contracting Officer, and will approve such qualifications before any individual is authorized to serve as a Contracting Officer.
-Only those persons who have been delegated Contracting Officer authority in this manner may commit the expenditure of Bonneville funds via the BPI or BFAI. - (d) Any level of Contracting Officer appointment shall not be made without a corresponding contracting certification in either the BPAC-C and/or FAC-C programs as outlined in Attachment 1 of this Appendix. - (e) The HCA will review all Director of Contracts and Strategic Sourcing (NSS) request(s) for an individual appointment as a Contracting Officer, and will approve such qualifications before any individual is authorized to serve as a Contracting Officer.
+Appointment of individuals to act as Contracting Officers is accomplished by redelegation of authority by the HCA to individuals as prescribed in Bonneville Policy. - (b) A CO is an individual authorized to contractually bind Bonneville as evidenced by a certificate of appointment issued by the Head of the Contracting Activity (HCA).
+This Warrant has a requirement for an active BPAC-C and/or FAC-C. The above requirement for an active contracting certification makes the Warrant self-canceling should the underlying BPAC-C and/or FAC-C expire. - (c) The HCA will review the purchasing manager's request for appointment as a Contracting Officer, and will approve such qualifications before any individual is authorized to serve as a Contracting Officer.
+Only those persons who have been delegated Contracting Officer authority in this manner may commit the expenditure of Bonneville funds via the BPI or BFAI. - (d) Contracting Officer Appointments will be made with corresponding contracting certification in either the BPAC-C and/or FAC-C programs as outlined in Attachment 1 of this Appendix. - (e) The HCA will review all Director of Contracts and Strategic Sourcing (NSS) request(s) for an individual appointment as a Contracting Officer, and will approve such qualifications before any individual is authorized to serve as a Contracting Officer.
 Only those persons who have been delegated Contracting Officer authority in this manner may commit an expenditure of Bonneville funds via contracts and/or agreements covered under the BPI or BFAI respectively.